AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 Endian machine we must swap the bytes received.

 Suppose we want retrieve typed values from a given buffer or bytes.
-We get the bytes from the buffer into a variable named Value, of the type of interest, and then swap those bytes within Value if necessary.
+We get the bytes from the buffer into a variable named :ada:`Value`, of the type of interest, and then swap those bytes within :ada:`Value` if necessary.

 .. code-block:: ada